aryaman-0011/BridgeLabz-Training/README.md

 ---

-## 📅 Day 3 – Git Practice & Basic Java Programs
+## 📅 Day 3 – Programming Elements in Java
 **(Date: 18-Dec-2025)**

 ### What I Did: